amahi/anaconda-addon/README.md

 2. On next screen, select your TimeZone, Keyboard.

-3. On begin installation, Set your user and password with administrator ticked.

-4. Boot into the FEDORA initially for automatic server Setup.
+3. Boot into the FEDORA initially for automatic server Setup.
 FEDORA will reboot automatically after Amahi Server gets setup.

-5. Have a cup of coffee. :)
+4. Have a cup of coffee. :)